arpitsodani15/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer
 > This is a capstone Project.

-The app focuses on visualization of some widely used algorithms
+The app focuses on visualization of some widely used algorithms.

 1. Dijkstra's Algorithm
 2. Insertion Sort
 3. Merge Sort